united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/connectivity/benthos-umh.md

 Console.

 After adding your network device or service, you can initialize the protocol converter.
-Simply click on the **Play** button next to the connection.
+Simply click on the **Play** button next to the network device/service at the **Protocol Converters** tab.
 From there, you'll have two options to choose from when configuring the protocol converter:

 - **Universal Protocol Converter**: Opt for this choice if you need to configure protocol converters for various supported protocols other than OPC-UA.
 This option will prompt you to define the Benthos input and processor configuration in YAML format.

-- **OPC-UA Protocol Converter**: Select this option if you specifically need to configure OPC-UA protocol converters.
+- **OPC-UA**: Select this option if you specifically need to configure OPC-UA protocol converters.
 You'll be asked to define OPC-UA nodes in YAML format, detailing the nodes you want to stream from the OPC-UA server.